 Detergent

-If your lint roller isn’t removing all of the dust and dirt from your screens, use a detergent.
-Wet the foam and gently scrub the screen, careful not to stretch or damage it.
+If your lint roller isn’t removing all the dust and dirt from your screens, use a detergent.
+Wet the foam and gently scrub the screen, being careful not to stretch or damage it.
 The extra-strength eraser is recommended because it can withstand prolonged scrubbing on a rougher surface.
 You can complete this task without removing the screen.

 Toothbrush

-Give your screens a soapy bath and a slightly harder bristle brush, such as a toothbrush, to scrape off the grime.
+Give your screens a soapy bath and a slightly harder bristle brush, such as a toothbrush, to remove the grime.
 If you press too hard on it, you want to keep the screen in shape.
 It may be time-consuming, but a toothbrush can smash through any dirt lodged in those tiny holes, nooks, and crevices.

 Washing Under High Pressure